top of page

 OHIP is a national summer internship dedicated to helping you learn about the field of occupational safety and health from those with most at stake: working people.

 The Occupational Health Internship Program (OHIP) is a full time, paid summer internship designed to link the skills and interests of students with the needs of workers employed in an under-served or high hazard job.
 Teams of two interns are assigned to a union or worker organization where they receive supervision from a designated staff member and an academic mentor.
-OHIP has training sites across the country.
+The 2024 OHIP training sites are Boston, Chicago, Los Angeles, Madison (WI), Minneapolis, New York City and the San Francisco Bay Area.

 Work on a Multidisciplinary Team